Booming online video learning market and challenges it brings to learners

 I brainstormed on how exactly it could solve those problems, and how real world application it might be.

-I consulted an engineer who was also an AI specialist about my ideas; I wanted to know if the tool would be able to generate or grab the transcripts of a video on any platform, which would be the ideal for such a product.
+I consulted an engineer about my ideas; I wanted to know if the tool would be able to generate or grab the transcripts of a video on any platform, which would be the ideal for such a product.

 The short answer was yes, and Youtube would be an easy start as you can access its transcript via the API.
 Therefore, I decided to focus on Youtube to test out my product idea.

 A tool that allows users to see an AI generated summary of a video beforehand, highlight transcripts, and bookmark any moment for reference later.